okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 A client-based rate limit can be helpful in the following scenarios:

-* (Applies only to the OAuth 2.0 `/authorize` endpoint) You have several OAuth 2.0 applications that are split across multiple teams.
+* (Applies only to the OAuth 2.0 `/authorize` endpoint) You have several OAuth 2.0 applications split across multiple teams.
 Ensure that one OAuth 2.0 application doesn't consume all the assigned per-minute request limits.
 * (Applies only to the OAuth 2.0 `/authorize` endpoint) You want to isolate any rogue OAuth 2.0 applications from other valid OAuth 2.0 applications.
 * You want to ensure that every application team adheres to best-coding practices, such as proper error handling to prevent redirect loops.
 * You want protection against random synthetic tests or batch jobs in production that make numerous requests every minute.